radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/task/task-code/README.md

 ### Vault04: Pseudo-Random Trap

 Generating a random number in Ethereum can be tricky.
 The Ethereum Virtual Machine executes smart contracts in a deterministic environment, ensuring consistent outputs for identical inputs.
-Solidity does not provide anu function that generate random numbers.
+Solidity does not provide any function that generate random numbers.
 To work around this, some developers use pseudo-random number generators (PRNGs) based on [block properties](https://docs.soliditylang.org/en/latest/cheatsheet.html#block-and-transaction-properties) like:

 - `blockhash(uint blockNumber)`: Hash of a recent block.
 - `block.number`: Current block number.